|

 Rehearsals for the Sinfonia orchestras and Junior Chamber

-are held on Saturday mornings at Lutheran Church of the King 2450 South Kolb Road (between 22nd and Golf Links on the west side of the Road)
+are held on Saturday mornings at First Church of the Brethren 201 North Columbus Boulevard (two blocks north of Broadway on the west side of the street)

 Rehearsal